tfrs1/preq/README.md

 ## Configuration

-`preq` reads the configuration from 2 places.
-From global `~/.config/preq/config.toml`, and from `.preqcfg` if it is found in the working directory.
+It is possible to define the configuration in 3 formats, TOML, YAML and JSON.
+Global configuration file should be located in `~/.config/preq/config.toml` (or `config.yaml`, `config.json` for alternative formats).
+And per-repository configuration should be defined in `.preqcfg` file (any format) located in the root directory of a local Git repository (i.e. with the .git directory)

 ### Example config
 ```toml